fdelgados/courses_recommender/README.md

 * Neighborhood based collaborative filtering
 * Model based collaborative filtering

-The project is divided in four parts:
+The project is divided in five parts:

-1. ETL pipeline (this notebook)
+1. ETL pipeline
 2. Exploratory data analysis
+3. Models creation
-3. Make recommendations
+4. Make recommendations
-4. A demo web application
+5. A demo web application

 #### ETL pipeline

-The pipeline retrieves raw data from database, then performs the data wrangling process on this data and finally loads the resulting formatted data to database and files, ready to be used in the web application.
+The pipeline retrieves raw data from database, then performs the data wrangling process on this data and finally loads the resulting clean data to database and files, ready to be used in the web application.

+The code is in this notebook: [1_Extract_transform_load.ipynb](https://github.com/fdelgados/courses_recommender/blob/master/notebooks/1_Extract_transform_load.ipynb)

 I have taken the code written in this section and arranged into several classes and a script, which allows you to automate the ETL process.
 To execute the ETL pipeline script, run the following commands: